Temporomandibular Disorder

 Some Symptoms Associated with TMJ:

-• a clicking, popping or grating sound when opening or closing the mouth
+• A clicking, popping or grating sound when opening or closing the mouth.

-• headaches and/or dizziness
+• Headaches and/or dizziness.

-• tenderness in the jaw muscles
+• Tenderness in the jaw muscles.

-• earache
+• Earache.

 What Causes TMJ?
 These are the most common causes:

-• accidents
+• Accidents.

-• developmental (natural) defects, including the wearing-down of teeth or fillings causing a misalignment of the teeth
+• Developmental (natural) defects, including the wearing-down of teeth or fillings causing a misalignment of the teeth.

-• surgery
+• Surgery.

-• orthodontics
+• Orthodontics.

-• stress that causes clenching of the jaws and grinding of the teeth
+• Stress that causes clenching of the jaws and grinding of the teeth.

-• naturally misaligned teeth
+• Naturally misaligned teeth.

-What Can be Done to Correct TMJ?
+What Can Be Done to Correct TMJ?

 If the temporomandibular area has been damaged by arthritis or as a result of an accident, surgery may be needed to correct the TMJ and re-establish the proper occlusion.
-Far more likely, your doctor will recommend a therapy that may include a therapeutic splint, bite splint, or nightquard and specific exercises to keep the teeth from touching and to allow the joint to remain lined up, allowing the jaw’s hinge area to relax.
+Far more likely, your doctor will recommend a therapy that may include a therapeutic splint, bite splint, or nightguard and specific exercises to keep the teeth from touching and to allow the joint to remain lined up, allowing the jaw’s hinge area to relax.
 Such therapy increases your comfort by diminishing the TMJ pain.
 If a splint is prescribed for you, it is very important that you follow your doctor’s instructions regarding the amount of time and time of day you must wear it.

 If your condition is temporomandibular joint irregularity (TMJ), you need to wear your splint all the time unless directed otherwise.
 Do not remove the splint when you eat, as this would compromise your treatment and diminish its effect.
 The splint stops tooth-to-tooth contact and keeps your jaw lined up properly, allowing the muscles and joint area to heal.
 As this healing takes place and the symptoms gradually disappear, your doctor will adjust your splint to keep your teeth properly aligned.
 During this period of your therapy, you will begin wearing the splint fewer hours of the day and, after a period of time; you will no longer need to wear a splint.